 - Nothing Is Scarier:

 - The abandoned ship.
 It's several long minutes before the crew works out what's happened.
 Before that they're just examining a dark ship where everyone apparently vanished in the middle of what they were doing.

-- And invoked by Jayne on the Reaver victim—when he attacks from stealth, Jayne calls for back up about how he's being attacked.
+- And invoked by Jayne on the Reaver victim—when he attacks, Jayne calls for back up.
 When the others come and find who it really was, they point out how scrawny the guy actually is.
 Jayne responds, "He was bigger when I couldn't see 'im."